Skip to content

 Additionally, LVMH’s brands, Hennessy (cognac) and Belvedere (vodka), are not certified-organic.

-Another huge spirit company that owns popular brands such as Bailey’s, Captain Morgan, CÎROC, Gordon’s, Smirnoff, Tanqueray, is Diageo Plc.
+Another huge spirit company that owns popular brands such as Baileys, Captain Morgan, CÎroC, Gordon’s, Smirnoff, and Tanqueray, is Diageo Plc.
 This corporation also does not provide detail on its GMO policies, nor are any of its products certified-organic.

-Good, sustainable spirits brands found to be making organic gin, organic vodka, and vegan alcohol, includes: Juniper Green, Nc’Nean, and FAIR.
+Good, best ethical spirits UK brands found to be making organic gin, organic vodka, and vegan alcohol include: Juniper Green, Nc’Nean, and FAIR.

 Ethical and organic spirits brands

 So which brands can consumers buy from to make ethical shopping choices?
-We’ve mentioned brands like Juniper Green and Nc’Nean.
-Juniper Green is a small gin company, that specialises in making organic gin, distilled near Clapham, in London.
+Juniper Green is a small gin company that specialises in making organic gin, distilled near Clapham, in London.
 This brand is Soil Association certified, and the Vegetarian Society has also verified its ingredients.
-Plant-based consumers should look to Nc’Nean for vegan alcohol, as its organic and sustainable whiskey is certified by The Vegan Society, meaning that this whiskey’s impact on the Environment and on Animals has been considered and accounted for during production.
+Plant-based consumers should look to Nc’Nean for vegan alcohol, as its sustainable whisky UK consumers are seeking — certified by The Vegan Society — meaning that this whisky’s impact on the Environment and on Animals has been considered and accounted for during production.
+Nc’Nean also runs its distillery entirely on renewable energy, making it one of the most carbon-conscious whisky producers in Scotland.

 The Good Shopping Guide has written in-depth reports on each brand that appear on our Ratings Tables.
 Click on any brand name below to find out more about its ethics and sustainability policies.